- OpenVPN Data Channel Offload (DCO)

 OpenVPN is an open source VPN solution which can provide access to remote access clients and enable site-to-site connectivity.
-OpenVPN supports clients on a wide range of operating systems including all the BSDs, Linux, Android, Mac OS X, iOS, Solaris, Windows, and even some VoIP handsets.
+OpenVPN supports clients on a wide range of operating systems including all the BSDs, Linux, Android, macOS, iOS, Solaris, Windows, and even some VoIP handsets.

 Every OpenVPN connection consists of a server and a client, for both remote access and site-to-site deployments.
 In the case of site-to-site VPNs, one firewall acts as the server and the other as the client.
 In most cases it does not matter which firewall acts in a particular role.
 Typically the location of the primary firewall will provide server connectivity for all remote locations, whose firewalls are configured as clients.
 This is functionally equivalent to the opposite configuration the primary location configured as a client connecting to servers running on the firewalls at the remote locations.
 In practice, the servers are nearly always run on a central location.